arduino/docs-content/content/learn/05.communication/08.bluetooth/bluetooth.md

 ### Bluetooth Classic

-Bluetooth Low Energy is distinctively different from Bluetooth Classic.
+Bluetooth Low Energy is distinctly different from Bluetooth Classic.
 Bluetooth Classic operates in a manner similar to a serial port or UART (Universal Asynchronous Receiver-Transmitter), which is commonly used for point-to-point communication.

 Some key differences are: